Gold-Mudiaga/Git-Rep/readme.txt

-﻿This readme text file is create with regards the task given in the HNG internship (HNGi7).
+﻿This readme text file is created with regards the task given in the HNG internship (HNGi7).